3562 word article

 Sadly, this loss of ability to carry out everyday tasks and activities tends to perpetuate and even intensify one’s depressive state, thus creating a vicious cycle.

-Lewiston suggests changing our behaviours may be more effective in treating depression even than changing our thinking style (as occurs in cognitive therapy).
+Lewiston suggests changing our behaviors may be more effective in treating depression even than changing our thinking style (as occurs in cognitive therapy).
 In other words, he postulates that:

 In order to test this hypothesis, Lewiston carried out the following research study: